AliceLR/megazeux/README.md

 MegaZeux is a game creation system (GCS) created by game developer Alexis Janson in 1994.
 Originally a DOS program, in 2005 a multi-platform port was released by Exophase.
-The most recent version of MegaZeux is 2.91, which was released on November 22nd, 2017.
+The most recent version of MegaZeux is 2.91b, which was released on January 7th, 2017.

 MegaZeux is officially supported on Windows, Linux, MacOS, as well as the NDS, 3DS, Wii, and PSP consoles.
 Historical support has also existed for BSD, GP2X, Pandora, and AmigaOS 4.